Consent: Socio-cultural vs legal debate

 Arguably, there is a distinction that is rarely made in the debate around consent: the socio-cultural and the legal.
-While talking about consent, arguments are often informed and talked about in a legal framework: What do we need to be protected in the current legal framework?
+While talking about consent, arguments are often informed and talked about within a legal framework: What do we need to be protected in the current legal framework?
 Which formulations give the best protection to victims of sexual violence?
-However, when talking about this particular protection there is also a need for protection through prevention, a protection by society rather than the law.
+However, when talking about this protection, there is also a need for protection through prevention, a protection by society rather than the law.

 While it is not necessarily a given that affirmative consent provides the best legal protection for victims without taking away their agency, there is another danger in linking the legal debate and our overall understanding of consent.
 Relying on the legal framework and presenting these as the question of consent takes away the need for change and discussion on the socio-cultural level that has the potential to offer even more complexity, flexibility and room to rethink our sexual and overall encounters beyond the protection against violence.
-A socio-cultural debate would be one around our needs, attitudes and behaviors and the changes needed, which arguably is a more complex debate to hold and handle.
+A socio-cultural debate would be one around our needs, attitudes, and behaviors and the changes needed, which arguably is a more complex debate to hold and handle.
 With a certain level of protection this complexity is needed though to rethink our encounters beyond the mantras of 'no means no' and 'only yes means yes', something that is not reductionist to be applied in a legal setting and that gives the possibility to imagine interactions beyond the current status quo.

+In popular culture

+Comedian Jimmy Carr explains consent as a "one-use deal: one consent per action", with the key to consent being communication: "talk to the girl you're with... [consent] is dirty talk done right".
+He also stresses the importance of enthusiastic consent, explaining it as a match between "what she says and her body language... if a girl says yes to sex with you, but she says it through gritted teeth like she's in a fucking horror movie... don't!"